dcbaker/cython/docs/src/userguide/debugging.rst

 .. c:macro:: cy_complete_unqualified

-    Tells the Cython debugger whether ``cy break`` should also complete plain function names, i.e. not prefixed by their module name.
+    Tells the Cython0 debugger whether ``cy break`` should also complete plain function names, i.e. not prefixed by their module name.
     E.g. if you have a function named ``spam``, in module ``M``, it tells whether to only complete ``M.spam`` or also just